Annapolis Prenuptial Agreement Lawyer

 With almost 50% of first marriages and 60% of second marriages ending in divorce, it is important to be fully informed of your rights when entering into a marriage contract.
-If you have assets that you want to protect from a claim by your spouse in a possible future divorce action, contact Arn Family Law to learn about protecting assets acquired prior to and during your marriage.
-We will explain how the law addresses your assets and income in a divorce and how a pre-nuptial agreement (also called an “ante-nuptial” agreement) may assist you in protecting those assets and future income.
+If you have assets that you want to protect from a claim by your spouse in a possible future divorce action, contact Arn Family Law to speak with our Annapolis prenuptial agreement lawyer to learn about protecting assets acquired prior to and during your marriage.
+Our lawyers will explain how the law addresses your assets and income in a divorce and how a pre-nuptial agreement (also called an “ante-nuptial” agreement) may assist you in protecting those assets and future income.